lucashuati/college-drive/README.md

 -------------
 * Profile Page - infos of user
 * College Page - list all disciplines in the college
 * Discipline Page - list all documents in the discipline
+* Document Page - list infos of document and link to download
-* Search Page - search a discipline in the college and/or tag
+* Search Page - search a discipline in the college and/or document with tag

 Tools